Denis4pf/Groceries-App/README.md

 - A `Review` belongs to a `User`

-# Deployment to Railway  :+1::bullettrain_front:
+# Deployment to Render  :+1:

 1. Create the application: Develop the application using the appropriate programming language and frameworks.

 2. Set up the database: Set up the database that will be used to store the application's data.

-3. Configure the server: Configure the server that will host the application on Railway.
+3. Configure the server: Configure the server that will host the application on Render.

-4. Configure the environment: Configure the environment that will be used to run the application on Railway.
+4. Configure the environment: Configure the environment that will be used to run the application on Render.
 This includes setting up the necessary libraries and packages.

-5. Deploy the application: Deploy the application to Railway using the appropriate methods.
+5. Deploy the application: Deploy the application to Render using the appropriate methods.
 This could involve using a deployment tool such as Capistrano or a manual deployment process.

 6. Test the application: Test the application to make sure it is running as expected.